 When we discuss with patients the possibility of how high dose intravenous vitamin C can help them, we talk about vitamin C’s PRO-oxidant characteristics.

-Vitamin C as a PRO-oxidant
+Vitamin C the anti-oxidant as a PRO-oxidant that overwhelms cancer cells

 Vitamin C has an alter ego.
 It is a pro-oxidant.
 What does this mean?
 We all know that vitamin C is famous as an anti-oxidant that reduces oxidant levels that lead to inflammation and stress.
 But in certain instances, vitamin C can produce oxidant stress and increase free radicals.
 How is this beneficial?
 Cancer cells live in a toxic micro environment.
 They are clever at cocooning themselves from therapies designed to kill them by living in this low level oxygen, toxic, free radical environment that they created as a barrier against the immune system.